-At Bridgend, the foot of the Newton creek which divides Noss Mayo from Newton Ferrers, is this incredibly smart, waterside, terraced cottage, one of nine converted from a former malthouse.
+At Bridgend, the foot of the Newton creek which divides Noss Mayo from Newton Ferrers, a smart, waterside, terraced cottage, one of nine converted from a former malthouse.
 Designed to make the most of wonderful views of the water and surrounding hills.
-To the front, a small shared lawned area (benches), parking area and use of slipway into the tidal creek.
+To the front, small shared lawn (benches), parking and use of slipway into the tidal creek.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Rooms||3 bedrooms, 2 bathrooms of which 2 Family bathrooms|

 |Family friendly||Great for children of all ages|